 But, most of the products are expensive, like the ones in the image below.

-Likewise, products like cleanser are more than $50, while exfoliant is more than $30.
+Likewise, products like cleansers are more than $50, while exfoliant is more than $30.
 Some people will pay high prices to get quality, but many more people won’t.
-That’s especially true in the case of a MLM, because people often aren’t really sure what they are getting for their money.
+That’s especially true in the case of an MLM because people often aren’t really sure what they are getting for their money.

 The price alone would make these products hard to sell, even though their organic nature does offer some advantage.

 We're not saying that sales are impossible.
-Some distributors might do well, especially if they had a suitable audience and good sales skill.
-Still, it's worth seriously thinking how realistic sales are for your audience.
+Some distributors might do well, especially if they had a suitable audience and good sales skills.
+Still, it's worth seriously thinking about how realistic sales are for your audience.

 Commissions From Miessence

 The compensation plan from Miessence focuses almost entirely on the team side of the plan, providing few details about how to earn from sales.
 However, the main mechanism seems to be a purchase-first approach.
 This design means that distributors need to buy products at a discount and then sell them on for a profit.